leshow/blog/content/post/rust_for_java_devs.md

 draft: true
 ---

-In a change for this blog post I want to talk leave the more advanced topics and focus on perhaps one of the most important things one can do in the Rust community; namely, teaching new Rust developers.
+In a change for this blog post I want to leave the more advanced topics and focus on perhaps one of the most important things one can do in the Rust community: teaching new Rust developers.
 I've been trying to think about how best to approach teaching Rust to those used to working with Java, in order to bring a group of developers up to speed with the language for a new project.
-Java was the language I learned at university, but it was a long time ago and I've been out of the Java world for a while.
+Java was the language I learned & abused at university, but it was a long time ago and I've been out of the Java world for a while.
 Not to date myself too much, but back when I was writing Java, if you wanted to pass a function as an argument, you had to declare a new interface or wrap a function in `Callable<T>`.
 Java has come along way since then.
-It's added many features from the ML lineage of languages and even some functional programming influences.
-There are lambda's now, `Optional` types, etc. There are a lot of great free resources out there to learn Rust, so don't take this post as in any way complete, just some thoughts on the topic.
+It's added features that had a clear influence from functional programming and the ML lineage of langs.
+We've got lambda's now, `Optional` types, etc. This article isn't going to be a comparison of Rust & Java, nor am I going to tell you that Rust is better for everything, I'm just hoping to introduce a few concepts that might be foreign to the average Java dev.
+There are a lot of great free resources out there to learn Rust, so don't take this post as in any way complete.

 I think the salient points to learn coming from Java to Rust basically boil down to a few broad categories:

-- Differences in the memory model (lack of GC, etc)
+- Differences in the memory model (lack of GC)
 - Algebraic Data Types
 - Ownership
 - Lifetimes & Borrowing